r48n34/ML-algorithm/README.md

-# ML related algorithm for soving HandWriting question
+# ML related algorithm for solving HandWriting question
 Aims to soving question that require to handwriting only, may not sutiable to computing.
 ## Current List:
 1. Euclidean Distance / Mahalanobis Distance